akashmadisetty/CDAT/experiments/README.md

     2. Run the cli.py and see what it says and save the screenshot
     3. As per the model whatever it says finetune the model and then do validation of using 3 score metrics Davies-Bouldin Index, Silhoutte Score, Calinski-Harabraz Score (Check page number 5 figure 1 for more clarity)
     4. Store the results and update the main csv file in the experiments folder.

-This is task 1
-Task 2 - CROSS Dataset - is use a model from UK retail dataset and make it work on Ecommerce dataset (Repeat steps)
+## Task 1.1 - CROSS Dataset - is use a model from UK retail dataset and make it work on Ecommerce dataset (Repeat steps)
 Pairs:
 UK High-Value → Ecommerce Gold (behavioral similarity) UK France → Ecommerce Gold (both premium)